mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-But next up, this is a bit more interesting: so, you've got something called the `exec` resource that allows you to just run any, arbitrary command, now this is discouraged where possible but in this case we have to run an installer, there's nothing we can really do about it.
+Now we need to run the installer and, for that, we can use the `exec` resource which allows you to run any arbitrary command.
+This is discouraged when an alternative is available but we have no other choice in this situation...

 {% highlight ruby %}
 exec { 'install-rvm':